DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci-and-lambdatest.md

 Once you commit the `package.json` changes in the previous step, the build is triggered against `circleci-project-setup`.
 The CircleCI Dashboard shows the results in the pipeline.

-Click the job name to see the details.
+Click the job name to show the details.

 ![View the pipeline in the Dashboard](../../../images/circleci-lambdatest/view-pipeline.png)